protiva-ahammed/HelperGuide/README.md

 To develop a website 2 parts are needed.
 1. Frontend
 1. Backend<br>
-**Frontend: Html, CSS, Java Script, Bootstrap had been used in website.
+**Frontend: Html, CSS, Java Script, Bootstrap had been used in website.<br>
 Backend: Python (Django) had been used in website.
 Data Base Server: Postgres-SQL**